-All told, Woodard has produced 26 All-SLC selections, including three first-team players, four All-Americans, one Freshman All-America, one CFPA National Punter Returner of the Year, one SLC Newcomer of the Year, one league freshman of the year and a conference student-athlete of the year.
+All told, Woodard has produced 37 All-SLC selections, including four first-team players, five All-Americans -- including one Freshman All-American -- one CFPA National Punter Returner of the Year, one SLC Newcomer of the Year, one league freshman of the year and a conference student-athlete of the year.

 Lamar made its historic return to the gridiron in 2010.
 Not only did the Cardinals take the field for the first time since 1989, but they turned a lot of heads with their immediate success.
-In their very first game - at McNeese State on Sept.
-4 - Lamar set a school record with 429 passing yards.
-McNeese State was ranked 11th in the nation when the Cardinals put a scare into the Cowboys before falling 30-27 in the season opener for both teams.
-A week later, playing its home opener in front of a red-clad crowd of 16,600, Lamar earned its first victory in over two decades by a 21-14 margin over Webber International.
+In their very first game - at McNeese State - Lamar set a school record with 429 passing yards.
+McNeese was ranked 11th in the nation when the Cardinals put a scare into the Cowboys before falling 30-27.
+A week later, playing its home opener in front of 16,600 red clad fans, Lamar earned its first victory in over two decades by a 21-14 margin over Webber International.

 From 2003-05, Woodard served as the head football and track coach at Burton (Texas) High School, with the Panthers winning the district title in track in 2004.
 He spent two years as the defensive coordinator at Livingston High School (1998-2001) and one season at Trinity HS (1997-98).